department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/call-to-service.md

 ### Can I get this benefit?

-You qualify for the National Call to Service program if you completed your initial entry training and then continued to serve on active duty in a military occupational specialty designated by the Secretary of Defense for a period of 15 months, **and**
+You qualify for the National Call to Service program if you completed your initial entry training and then continued to serve on active duty for 15 months in a military occupational specialty designated by the Secretary of Defense, **and**

-Then, without a break in service, served either an additional period of active duty as determined by the Secretary of Defense or a period of 24 months in active status in the Selected Reserve, **and**
+Then, without a break in service, you served either an additional period of active duty as determined by the Secretary of Defense or a period of 24 months in active status in the Selected Reserve, **and at least one of the following is true for you**:

-Then, without a break in service, spent the rest of your obligated service:
+You, without a break in service, then spent the rest of your obligated service:
   - On active duty in the Armed Forces, **or**
   - In the Selected Reserve, **or**
   -	In the Individual Ready Reserve, **or**